redpanda-data/connect/website/docs/components/inputs/kafka.md

 ### `topics`

 A list of topics to consume from.
 Multiple comma separated topics can be listed in a single element.
 Partitions are automatically distributed across consumers of a topic.
-Alternatively, it's possible to specify an explicit partition to consume from with a colon after the topic name, e.g. `foo:0` would consume the partition 0 of the topic foo.
+Alternatively, it's possible to specify explicit partitions to consume from with a colon after the topic name, e.g. `foo:0` would consume the partition 0 of the topic foo.
+This syntax supports ranges, e.g. `foo:0-10` would consume partitions 0 through to 10 inclusive.

 Type: `array`